tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * Today's lesson should be exciting for students now that they have gotten a small taste of building smart contracts with Solidity.

-* Expect some or all of the students to be somewhat anxious about learning a new language.
-Especially when that language differs so much from Python, reassure them that, with practice, they will be able to read and write Solidity in no time at all!
+* Expect some (or all) of the students to be somewhat anxious about learning a new language, especially when that language differs so much from Python.
+Reassure them that with practice, they will be able to read and write Solidity in no time at all!

 * Today's class introduces students to new programming concepts specific to the Solidity language.
 They will learn to use these concepts to build sophisticated smart contracts for Ethereum.